 Luckily, the tide is finally turning.
 You'd have to be blind not to notice that a (slow) food revolution is slowly gaining momentum here, with (organic) farmer's markets, specialist delicatessens and fancy food shops becoming more and more commonplace (in fact, there are even edgy "underground farmer’s markets" these days).

 There's plenty to be proud of and to sample.
 In fact, the Slow Food Foundation has listed seven Dutch products in its Ark of Taste, including original Schiedam malt gin, Amsterdam osseworst, and Frisian smoked sausage.
 Try the local Zeeuwse mussels, which the Belgians are only too happy to claim as their own, and don't forget Holland's beloved brined herring.
 Yes, it's an acquired taste, but so is sushi.
 If you're a cheese lover, there's a whole universe of cheese beyond Gouda (although what the Dutch call Gouda bears little resemblance to what is sold elsewhere as rubbery plastic globes).
 Try a good, crumbly aged Gouda, like Reypenaer and you'll never look back.
-Dutch cheeses like nagelkaas (clove cheese), boerenkaas (artisanal unpasteurized farmhouse cheese, often matured) and komijnekaas (cumin cheese) are also delicious.
+Dutch cheeses such as nagelkaas (clove cheese), boerenkaas (artisanal unpasteurized farmhouse cheese, often matured) and komijnekaas (cumin cheese) are also delicious.

 After long disparaging their own kitchen, the 'I love Holland' mentality is growing.
 Many Dutch chefs are rediscovering traditional dishes and local ingredients and giving them their own, updated twist.
 Holland is even hip abroad, where Dutch bars and restaurants are favorites among the fast set.
 In London, VOC, a stylish cocktail bar named after the Dutch East India Company, serves colonial style genever-based punches.
 And, in New York, restaurant Vandaag offers Dutch classics such as bitterballen and hete bliksem.

 The over-abundance of Dutch TV cooking shows is a clear sign that people are starting to become interested in cooking again.
-It only makes sense that this will lead to a further exploration of the Netherlands' culinary traditions and a rediscovery of forgotten local and regional dishes and ingredients.
+It only makes sense that this will lead to further exploration of the Netherlands' culinary traditions and a rediscovery of forgotten local and regional dishes and ingredients.
 Already, long-lost root vegetables like celeriac, black salsify, kohlrabi, and parsnips are popping up everywhere.

-Good, Honest food
+Good, Honest Food

 When nouvelle cuisine and molecular gastronomy were the trend du jour, a heaping plate of stamppot may have seemed a bit boorish.
 But, we now live in a time when humble, honest food is once again recognized as a good thing and farmers have become food heroes.
 The beauty of Dutch cooking lies in its simplicity, with honest-to-goodness comfort foods like root vegetable mash and brown bean soup, and what can only be described as the best apple pie in the world.
 There's only one crucial thing to remember: the secret to making simple food soar is to use the best ingredients you can afford.
 Buy locally-grown, seasonal and organic - and let the ingredients do the talking.